Undergraduate BA (Hons)

 You will:

-• Study from four English disciplines in a diverse curriculum that engages with culture and identity in the twenty-first century
+• Study a diverse curriculum that engages with culture and identity in the twenty-first century

-• Develop your creative skills through masterclasses with high profile writers, literary agents, publishing commissioners, directors and theatre companies
+• Develop your academic, professional, and creative skills through masterclasses with professional writers, educators, literary agents, publishing commissioners, directors, and theatre companies

 • Develop vital skills needed for a range of exciting careers in areas such as teaching, media, publishing, marketing, and administration